Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 Hot Sauces at Every Step of the Scoville Scale

-In conclusion, whether you only want a little bite to your hot sauce or you want something that will practically burn a hole in your tongue, Flower City Flavor Company has you covered.
+In conclusion, Flower City Flavor Company has you covered whether you only want a little bite of your hot sauce or something that will practically burn a hole in your tongue.

-As much as we enjoy heat, first and foremost – it has to taste good.
+As much as we enjoy the heat, first and foremost – it has to taste good.

 We’ve got sauces at every step of the Scoville Heat Scale, from Mild to Extremely Hot!

-You can build a custom hot sauce box with your personal selections of hot sauces from all heat levels and Scoville units here.
+Here, you can build a custom hot sauce box with your personal selections of hot sauces from all heat levels and Scoville units.

 Get in touch with us today to find the perfect flavor for you!